 Can credit scores affect life insurance premiums?
-Your credit history can provide life insurance companies some insight into your “financial health” and how you handle your financial responsibilities.
+Your credit history can provide the best life insurance companies a little insight into your “financial health.”
+They want to get an idea of how you handle your financial responsibilities.

 Your credit score can show insurers if you have a greater likelihood of repaying a loan or not.
 Companies try to connect the dots and evaluate your overall risk to them before they offer you a policy to buy.
 Their main objective is finding out how much of a risk you are with potentially dying early — but they also want to know how you handle credit.
 Some companies will use this credit information to assist them determining life insurance premiums.

 Why do life insurance companies check credit?

 After you submit your life insurance application, the underwriting process begins.
 This process includes examining your lifestyle and health details.
 Part of this process includes using third-party information resources that shed light about your current and past medication use, driving records, criminal history, credit attributes, and any other life insurance companies you’ve applied with.
 They’ll also ask you questions about your lifestyle, hobbies, and occupation.
 The life insurance company will analyze information to see if they have to get additional details.
 They may need to get clarification about your finances, health or lifestyle.

 What are the chances they will check my credit?

 As previously mentioned, your credit record is just one of many resources that companies can use to learn more about the risks you may pose them.
 More an more companies are using technological advancements to analyze data and evaluate these risks.
 With these technologies, the more data the better.
 It provides them the ability to improve their predictive algorithms and models.
 This ultimately results in them being able to conveniently offer more policies to consumers without requiring a medical exam.

 In a 2017 survey conducted by LIMRA, life insurance companies used the following data when evaluating applicants:

 - LexisNexis Risk Solutions was implemented for 28% of applicants by using analytics and predictive modeling.